2001 National League Division Series: Game 5

 In the clinching Game 5, Matt Morris once again faced Curt Schilling.
 Both pitchers were on their game, allowing only one run throughout the entire game.
-Morris was the first to falter in the bottom of the fourth when he gave up a solo home run to Reggie Sanders.
+Morris was the first to falter in the bottom of the fourth when he gave up a solo home run to Reggie Sanders, but that was the only run he allowed in eight innings.
 Schilling was masterful and was four outs away from winning the series.
 He was working on a four-hit shutout when J. D. Drew tied the game with a home run in the eighth.
 Schilling pitched a complete game and in the ninth, a leadoff double by Matt Williams off of Dave Veres put the winning run on base.
 A sacrifice bunt by Damian Miller put pinch runner Midre Cummings on third.
 Steve Kline relieved Veres and after Greg Colbrunn was walked intentionally, Cummings tried to steal home on the squeeze play attempt and got caught.
 Colbrunn went to second and Danny Bautista came on to pinch run.
 Then Tony Womack delivered the series winning single to left field.
 The Diamondbacks won their first postseason series ever and were now going to their first ever NLCS.